virginiacommonwealthuniversity/VCUUtils/readme.md

 ```
 $ gulp
 ```
-Keep in mind that compiling **will fail** if any JSHint warnings or errors pop up; this is to ensure the cleanest syntax possible for a maintainable codebase.

 ## Documentation
 Upon successful completion of compiling the library, documentation will automatically be included in a `docs` directory.
 This contains a complete HTML site structure that provides searchable documentation for the library.